Large tree crashes through roof of house in New Jersey

-UNION, New Jersey (WABC) --A large tree toppled onto a house in New Jersey Monday afternoon.
+UNION TOWNSHIP, New Jersey (WABC) --A large tree toppled onto a house in New Jersey Monday afternoon.

-It happened on Brookside Avenue in Union.
+It happened just after 2 p.m. on Brookside Avenue in Union Township.

 The tree crashed through the roof and upper bedroom of the home, causing significant damage.